molutyagi/intraday-strategy/README.md

 The Strategy class is used to implement the trading strategy.
 The fetch_data method retrieves the intraday data using the ScriptData class and calculates the moving average using the indicator1 function.
 The generate_signals method uses the moving average and the closing price to generate 'BUY', 'SELL', or 'NO_SIGNAL' signals based on a MA crossover strategy.
 The run method calls the generate_signals method to generate the signals and then prints the resulting signals dataframe.

-I tried using pyalgotrading to plot the chart but I was getting "no module errors".

 To run the code all you need to do is setup your venv and install all the requirements.
 Now simply call the strategy class with a script as an input and then call run method on it.